By Neha Kanneganti

 As an example, let’s try to build a theoretical decision tree model from scratch.
 In order to build a decision tree, we have to use some form of training data.
-So for our example, here is our training data:

 The training data consists of groups A and B. It consists of three different shapes, the circle, triangle, and square, with different colors, red, blue, and yellow.
 Now in order to create a decision tree for this training data, we need to find the best split.